Uberspace/lab/source/guide_libreoffice.rst

 writing (2020-09-26).

 In the following, LibreOffice refers to any of the three distributions.
-A thorough listing of the ways to get LibreOffice Online is available on the `official download page <LOOL_>`_ by The Document Foundation.
+A listing of the ways to get LibreOffice Online is available on the `official download page <LOOL_>`_ by The Document Foundation.

 Assume you chose `collabora/code`_.
 Pull the image from dockerhub and create